Does checking your credit score lower it?

 But does checking your score lower it?
 Nope, not at all!
-Checking your own credit doesn’t count against you.
+Checking your own credit score doesn’t count against you.

-An inquiry simply means someone requested a copy of your credit report from one or more credit bureaus.
-That could be you or anyone who’s authorized to view your credit file – like a lender, landlord, debt collector, etc.
+A credit inquiry, or credit check, means someone has requested a copy of your credit report from one or more credit bureaus.
+That could be you or anyone authorized to view your credit file – like a lender, insurance company, landlord, employer, or debt collector.

-Here’s a look at when soft vs. hard credit inquiries (also known as a soft pull and hard pull):
+Here’s a look at when third parties may conduct soft vs. hard credit inquiries (also known as a soft pull and hard pull):

 |Credit score impacts:|

-If you’re wondering, does checking my credit score lower it? the answer is no and here’s why.
+So does checking your credit score lower it?
+Nope!
 Checking your own credit score is considered a soft pull.
-Since it isn’t reported to the credit bureaus, it can’t hurt your credit score.

 |Credit score impacts:|